 One element that makes the discussion of race difficult is that some white people can’t entertain the idea that a Black person’s firsthand experience is valid and real because it’s so totally different from their own.

-NOTE: A discussion of racism, bias, white privilege, or how they are manifested by actual racists is neither an accusation of being a racist nor is it a personal attack.
-What most people of color are communicating are their own first-hand encounters with racism.
+NOTE: A discussion of racism, bias, white privilege, or how actual racists manifest them is neither an accusation of being a racist nor is it a personal attack.
+What most People of Color are communicating are their own first-hand encounters with racism.

 Snow